-Moss lives on a variety of hosts but is not parasitic, meaning it doesn’t feed off them.
+Moss lives on various hosts but is not parasitic, meaning it doesn’t feed off them.
 Mats or clumps thrive on trees, rocks, and along the ground in shady, damp spots.
 Some species can tolerate full sun and months of dryness coming back to life in literally a day.

 And they are ancient.
-Moss dates back to 251 to 299 million years ago, based on the discovery of fossils found in Antarctica and Russia.
+Moss dates back to 251 to 299 million years ago, based on discovering fossils found in Antarctica and Russia.
 Likely they date back far longer, but because of their soft nature, older fossil remnants are not scientifically confirmed.

 Carefree moss on green roofs and as a lawn alternative